 Dr. Lombardi is a noted author, publishing several articles and three books, one of which will soon be in its 10th edition.
 He is also co-author of a recently released book entitled Pivot: A Vision for the New University.

-Dr. Lombardi was recently elected chair of the St. Louis Sports Commission and is a member of the Board Of Governors NCAA Committee on Diversity and Inclusion as well as a longtime participant in the NCAA Pathways program.
+Dr. Lombardi was recently elected chair of the St. Louis Sports Commission and is a member of the Board Of Governors NCAA Committee on Diversity and Equity as well as a longtime participant in the NCAA Pathways program.
 He currently serves on the Great Lakes Valley Conference Council of Presidents (Chair, 2013-2017).
 Previously, he served as a board member with The Lifelong Vision Foundation, Boys Hope Girls Hope, Wells Fargo, the Executive Committee of the Santa Fe Chamber of Commerce, Rotary, the Foreign Affairs Council and the US-Africa Education Foundation.